 A just, equitable, healthy future for people, communities, and the environment in Milwaukee, the state of Wisconsin, and beyond.

-The mission of the University of Wisconsin-Milwaukee Joseph J. Zilber School of Public Health is to advance population health, health equity, and social and environmental justice among diverse communities in Milwaukee, the state of Wisconsin, and beyond through education, research, community engagement, and advocacy for health-promoting policies and strategies.
+The mission of the University of Wisconsin-Milwaukee Joseph J. Zilber College of Public Health is to advance population health, health equity, and social and environmental justice among diverse communities in Milwaukee, the state of Wisconsin, and beyond through education, research, community engagement, and advocacy for health-promoting policies and strategies.

-We, the Faculty, Administration, Staff, and Students of the Joseph J. Zilber School of Public Health, accept and adopt the core values of the University of Wisconsin — Milwaukee.
+We, the faculty, administration, staff, and Students of the Joseph J. Zilber College of Public Health, accept and adopt the core values of the University of Wisconsin — Milwaukee.

 - Integrity — We cultivate and sustain trust through transparent, open, and honest communications and decision-making.
 We uphold standards of public health ethics* in all that we do.

 - Accountability — We hold ourselves and each other responsible to the highest quality, excellence, and measurable impact in our work.

 - Collaboration — We emphasize and support collaborative, interdependent, mutually-respectful engagement and relationships within our college, across our campus, and with our communities.

 - Diversity and Inclusion — We welcome, support, include, encourage, and respect diverse voices, experiences, perspectives, disciplines, and approaches in our work together.